-Packaging of Specimens
+Packaging of Lab Specimens

 Use appropriate PPE when inserting and removing specimens of blood and body fluids from carriers.

+Assure the primary specimen containers are securely closed and clean on the outside

-Use biohazard bags to package specimens prior to placing them in the carrier.
+Use biohazard zip-lock bags to package specimens prior to placing them in the carrier.
 Make certain bags are securely sealed.

-Stabilize loose samples during transport with rubber bands and packing material.
+Stabilize loose samples during transport with rubber bands and foam liners.

 Package each urine specimen in an individual bag.